 • The iron filings trace the magnetic field lines of the bar magnet.
 The field lines surround the magnet in all dimensions (though we can only easily show them in two dimensions).
 Your TA will show you a device that has a bar magnet inside a plastic case to demonstrate the three dimensional nature of the field.
-Compare the pattern of the iron filings around the bar magnet to the picture of the sunspot shown in Figure 11.4.
+Compare the pattern of the iron filings around the bar magnet to the picture of the sunspot shown in Figure 7.4.
 They are similar!
 What does this imply about sunspots?
 (3 points)

-Figure 11.4: The darker region of this double sunspot is called the "umbra", while the less dark, filamentary region is called the "penumbra".
+Figure 7.4: The darker region of this double sunspot is called the "umbra", while the less dark, filamentary region is called the "penumbra".
+For this sunspot, one umbra has a "North polarity", while the other has a "South polarity".

 • Now, lets imagine what a fully three dimensional magnetic field looks like.
 The pattern of the iron filings around the bar magnet would also exist into the space above the bar magnet, but we cannot suspend the iron filings above the magnet.
-Complete Figure 11.5 by drawing-in what you imagine the magnetic field lines look like above the bar magnet.
+Complete Figure 7.5 by drawing-in what you imagine the magnetic field lines look like above the bar magnet.
 (3 points)

-Figure 11.5: Draw in the field lines above this bar magnet.
+Figure 7.5: Draw in the field lines above this bar magnet.